gnmearacaun/rpios-wayfirewm-config/README.md

 ```
 sudo nvme format -s1 -lb=0 /dev/nvme0n1
 ```
-- Flash Raspberry Pi OS onto your SSD/sdcard with `rpi-imagers`s

 - Change `BOOT_ORDER` line in order to boot from an SSD (I started with an sdcard).
 BOOT_ORDER options read from right to left, with 6 representing the nvme drive, 1 is sdcard and 4 is USB boot)

 ```
 sudo rpi-eeprom-config --edit
 BOOT_ORDER=0xf416
 ```
+- Flash Raspberry Pi OS onto your SSD/sdcard with `rpi-imagers`s

 - Reboot and follow the RPiOS setup wizard.

-## Now the Good Stuff
+## Now the Good Part

 - Install some packages we can use straight away

 ```
 sudo apt-get update
-sudo apt-get install aptitude ranger zsh ripgrep fd-find fzf vim-gtk3 alacritty cmake ninja-build interception-caps2esc interception-tools interception-compat wf-recorder timeshift wl-clipboard obs-studio slurp swaybg
+sudo apt-get install aptitude ranger zsh ripgrep fd-find fzf vim-gtk3 alacritty cmake ninja-build interception-caps2esc interception-tools interception-compat wf-recorder timeshift wl-clipboard obs-studio slurp
 ```
-- My process in video-recording was to reboot (with camera and mic plugged in) with the following command to run obs:
+- My process to record the video was to reboot (with camera and mic plugged in).
+The following augmented command is needed to run obs-studio (recording software):
 ```
 MESA_GL_VERSION_OVERRIDE=3.3 obs
 ```